 If you can achieve a perfectly white sky during raw editing, that’s the best option of the lot.
 Usually I’ll start by trying to save the existing sky in raw, but if I decide that a sky transplant is the way to go, then I’ll go all Rambo on it in raw, and blow it away.
 Of course, be careful not to blow out any desirable detail like leaves and stuff.

-Next, File>Place the sky file onto your photo:
+Next, go to File>Place Embedded (or just File>Place) to put the sky file onto your photo:

 Once the file is placed, press Enter to commit the placement, then lower the opacity to roughly half, so you can see where you’re positioning it:

 Ctrl T (Cmd T for Mac) will give you the handles again, and you can resize it, move it, and even rotate it if needed, so it’s just where you want it:

 Then increase the opacity to 100% again, and change the blend mode to "Multiply":

 Sometimes I use "Darken" mode instead of "Multiply".
 Try both and see which works for any given photo.
 Darken mode can make masking (later) a bit easier, but I find it does weird things to edges of trees and stuff, so I usually use Multiply.

 At this point, you need to evaluate the depth of field of your photo, and decide if your sky layer needs blurring.
 Too often we see in-focus skies against out-of-focus horizons, which looks ridiculous, of course.
 If you see that your sky should be blurred, the Gaussian Blur function should be sufficient.
 Newer versions of Photoshop allow you to apply the blur as a Smart Filter on the Smart Object – if your version doesn’t, you’ll need to Rasterize the sky layer first, via the Layer menu, then apply the blur.